 Why is it so hard to change people’s minds and behaviors with new facts?
 We explore this question through pediatrics.
 In 2015, after a landmark medical study proved that the early inclusion of peanut in the diet of infants prevents peanut allergy, Ron Sunog, MD, set out to develop a great first peanut food for infants.
 When most physicians and parents did not embrace this important new information, Dr. Sunog was determined to understand why.
 Dr. Sunog joins me to discuss his new book, Eat The Eight.

-We speak with Leah Whetten-Goldstein about her experience being adopted from China into a white, Jewish family in North Carolina.
+We continue our episode 3 discussion on mixed-race families by digging into transracial adoption.
+Nicole Zelniker—whose book, Mixed, was the focus of that episode—joins me to interview Leah Whetten-Goldstein about her experience being adopted from China into a white, Jewish family in North Carolina.
 We discuss side-effects, critiques, misunderstandings, and assumptions surrounding transracial adoption, as well as the beauty of being in a mixed-race family.
 We get a glimpse into Whetten-Goldstein’s struggle to find an identity growing up in a predominantly white community as an adoptee, and she shares the wisdom she’s gathered along the way.